graphql-devise/graphql_devise/README.md

 end
 ```
 The `graphql_context` method receives a symbol identifying the resource you are trying
 to authenticate.
-So if you mounted the `'User'` resource, the symbol is `:user`.
+So if you mounted the `User` resource, the symbol is `:user`.
 You can use
 this snippet to find the symbol for more complex scenarios
 `resource_klass.to_s.underscore.tr('/', '_').to_sym`. `graphql_context` can also take an
 array of resources if you mounted more than one into your schema.
 The gem will try to